Human Activity Recognition in an Open World: Three Spaces of Novelty for HAR

-The following discussion for HAR follows from the framework introduced in~\cite{boult_towards_2021}.
-The World $\World$'s state space is the space of all human activities $s_\World \in \state_\World$ and an oracle knows the maximum likely activity class for each activity.
+The section aligns OWL HAR with the framework introduced in~\citeA{boult_towards_2021} and the spaces in Figure~\ref{fig:novelty_wop_venn}.
+The world's state space is the space of all human activities and an oracle knows the maximum likely activity class for each activity.
 A dataset's ground-truth human activity labels along with the paired video serve as samples from the oracle.
-The samples from the world are used to learn the task and assess performance based on feedback either directly or indirectly from an oracle.
-The true task in the world is only ever approximated via sampling and it is the job of the oracle and the experimental designers to determine if the predictor is learning that actual task.
-This means that the world dissimilarity $\Dissim_\World$ and regret measures $\Regret_W$ are never truly known, but are approximated via supervised learning when training the predictor.
-HAR is framed as a discrete classification task where predictors output their predicted nominal class label, and as such the confusion matrix and its derived measures, \eg, accuracy, Matthews Correlation Coefficient (MCC), or Mutual Information or its normalized variants may be used to assess predictor performance at each time-step of learning as the world regret measure $\Regret_W$ when inverted.
-If the order or magnitude of weighting between mutually exclusive activity classes are desired, then the desired output of the predictor is a probability vector assigning probability to each of the known classes and unknown recognized class-clusters.
+The samples from the world are used to learn the task and assess performance based on feedback either directly or indirectly from an oracle, where the evaluator program serves as the oracle in a controlled benchmark setting, such as ours.
+The true task in the world is approximated by sampling and it is the job of the oracle and the experimental designers to determine if the predictor is learning that actual task.
+This means that the world dissimilarity and regret measures are never truly known, but are approximated via supervised learning when training the predictor.
+HAR is a discrete classification task where predictors output their predicted nominal class label.
+As such the confusion matrix and its derived measures may be used to assess predictor performance over a period of time, and thus serves as the world regret measure, given appropriate sign change for minimization of regret.
+If the order or magnitude of weighting between mutually exclusive activity classes is desired, then the desired output of the predictor is a probability vector assigning probability to each of the known classes and unknown recognized class-clusters.
 To analyze these, ordered top-$k$ confusion matrices may be used in order to obtain measure such as the top-$k$ accuracy.
-The world experience $\Experience_\World$ is simply the past sequence of states indexed by the time-step $t$.
-The world state transition function $\Transition_\World(t, s_\World)$ is the experimental process used to determine the next sample video to give the predictor, based on the current time-step and world state.
+The world experience is the past sequence of states indexed by the time-step.
+The world state transition function is the experimental process used to determine the next sample video to give the predictor, based on the current time-step and world state.